mariebertelsen/asignment-1/README.md

 # asignment-1
-logistic regression classifyer useing stocastic gradient decent to classify pop/classical songs as zeros/ones based on the songs features
+logistic regression classifyer using stocastic gradient decent to classify pop/classical songs as zeros/ones based on the songs features